realworldocaml/book/book/gadts/README.md

 - `'a` is the name of the type variable from inside that constructor.

-### Abstracting machines
+### Abstracting computational machines

-A common idiom in a functional language is to use combinators for building together useful bits of logic out of smaller pieces.
-Let's consider one simple example of this: building a pipeline.
+A common idiom in OCaml is to create functions, sometimes called combinators, for building up a computational machines out of small components.
+Let's walk through a simple example of such a system, and show how GADTs can help.

-In this context, a pipeline is just a sequence of operations, each stage consumes the output of the previous stage, maybe does some set of side effects, and then produces output for the next stage.
+In this example, we'll consider the construction of *pipelines*, where a pipeline is a sequence of operations arranged in linear sequence, where each step consumes the output of the previous step, potentially does some side effects, and exports information that can be consumed by the next step.
 This is analogous to a shell pipeline, and is useful for all sorts of system automation tasks.

-Now, it's not totally obvious why you need any special infrastructure for this.
-After all, OCaml comes with a perfectly serviceable pipeline operator for functions, so we can write something like this:
+It's not totally obvious why we need anything new here.
+After all, OCaml comes with a perfectly serviceable pipeline operator for functions, as can be seen below.

 ```ocaml
 # let extract_first_lines dir ~output =